Nannerl Notenbuch: Minuet in G, K. 1e

 Another short piece, of 18 measures, it was probably notated by his father, Leopold Mozart, since Wolfgang was five or six years old at the time.

 It was written for the harpsichord and is hence usually performed on the harpsichord, though other keyboard instruments may be used.
 This minuet in G major is in Mozart's first collection of works.
 As a minuet, it is relatively fast in 3/4 time.
 Unlike K. 1d, it is far less influenced by the baroque style.

 It is largely constructed of phrases which are repeated: every two bars are announced by a descending fifth, after which 4 chords are played, a tune is constructed within this restraint.
 Each phrase is 8 bars long.
 In two-part harmony, it consists of 3 sections: the opening, a contrasting trio, and reprise of the original.

 Minuet in C, K. 1f

 A short piece (around a minute in length); it was probably notated by his father, Leopold, since Wolfgang was only five or six years old at the time.

 It was written for the harpsichord and is hence usually performed on the harpsichord, though other keyboard instruments may be used.
 This minuet is in Mozart's first collection of works.
 As a minuet it is relatively fast in 3/4 time.
 It is, unlike K. 1d far less influenced by the baroque style.

 It is largely constructed of phrases which are repeated: every two bars is announced by a descending fifth, after which 4 chords are played, a tune is constructed within this restraint.
 Each phrase is 8 bars long.
-In two part harmony, it consists of 3 sections: the opening, contrasting trio, and a reprise of the original.
 It was, in Köchel's first catalogue listed as K. 1 along with Minuet in G, K. 1e.